YunghuiHsu/Moth_Project/moth_Specimen_TESRI/README.md

 ## scripts of webcrawler
 - `get_tesri_species.ipynb`

-###  Based on the species list in 'tesri_species_list.csv'
+###  Species list based on the  in 'tesri_species_list.csv'
-- Based on the species list in `'tesri_species_list.csv'`, create a path to the files to be captured
+- create a path to the files to be captured
   - Total:  69,768 files
   - Get :   69,664 files  actually